configcat/docs/website/docs/targeting/targeting-rules/flag-condition.md

 Let's have the `Cafe Notifications` enabled only if `Cafe Ratings` are enabled in the example application.

 ### Solution
-In this case, `Cafe Ratings` is the prerequisite feature flag.
+In this case, `Cafe Ratings` is the prerequisite flag.
 The comparator is `IS ON`, which means that the `Cafe Notifications` feature flag will be enabled only if the `Cafe Ratings` feature flag is ON.

 ![Flag condition example](/assets/targeting/targeting-rule/flag-condition/flag-condition-example.jpg)